 What Are Laxatives?

 Laxatives are drugs that help in relieving constipation by inducing a bowel movement or loosening the stools.
 They contain chemicals that help stool motility, frequency and bulk.

-The laxatives are available in the form of pills, capsules, foods, gums, and liquids for oral consumption or through rectum in the form of enemas and suppositories (1).
+The laxatives are available in the form of pills, capsules, foods, gums, and liquids for oral consumption or through the rectum in the form of enemas and suppositories (1).

 Is It Safe To Take Laxatives During Pregnancy?